Gender Divide: Unveiling the Secrets of Brain Proteins

 These discoveries are important for our understanding of brain-related illnesses.

-They also open up new opportunities for based on sex differences.
+They also open up new opportunities for personalised medicine based on sex differences.

 In my years of reporting on science, I’ve seen many discoveries that change how we think.